rsw359/rsw359/README.md

 # Hi there, I’m Roger!

-I'm a former Seattlite living in Osaka, Japan.
+I'm a former Seattelite living in Osaka, Japan.
 In 2022, I made a transition into software development driven by my desire to create and my passion for learning new things.
 I spent ten years as an English teacher in Japan, gaining valuable cross-cultural communication skills.
 During the Covid pandemic, I attended the Advanced Software Engineering Program in Python at Code Fellows in Seattle,  where I learned how to write creative apps using a variety of tools including JavaScript, NextJs, Tailwind, and Python.
 I'm continuing to build my knowledge in machine learning and data using Python, and add to my tool kit by learning the AWS suite of tools.
 ## Languages

 |                                         |                                     |                                       |                                      |